Best Windows 8 Laptops, Tablets, Convertibles and PCs

 Which is the best Windows 8 laptop, tablet or desktop PC to buy?
 We pick 10 of the best to help you decide.

-From Windows 95 all the way up to the Vista-compatible Windows 7, Microsoft’s operating system has reigned supreme in the home and in the office.
-With Apple and Google now on the OS scene, Microsoft’s domination is coming under threat.
+From Windows 95 all the way up to the still widely used Windows 7, Microsoft’s operating system has reigned supreme in the home and in the office.
+However, in the last few years Apple and Google have seriously muscled in on Microsoft’s territory, with the two companies dominating in smartphones and tablets as well as making significant dents in the laptop and PC space.

 Since its arrival back in October 2012 the likes of Samsung, Dell, Asus, Acer, Lenovo, Sony and Toshiba have all been busy ushering out Windows 8-packing devices.
 This has obviously made it a lot harder to keep track of the ones worth buying.